 CORE also made good on Lewis’s campaign promise to “change this into a democratic union responsive to its members” — a transformation that lies at the heart of the union’s ability to push for a broad educational justice agenda in Chicago.

-The union educated and activated its membership, involving them in an internal democratic process to an extant that, for the CTU, was unprecedented.
+The union educated and activated its membership, involving them in an internal democratic process to an extent that, for the CTU, was unprecedented.
 Leadership broadened the rights and responsibilities of members in the governing House of Delegates, and fourteen member-led committees were tasked with central roles in the union’s day-to-day functioning.
 Contract committees were set up at each school, and each committee member was responsible for communicating with ten other educators face-to-face, including school employees like cafeteria workers who were members of other unions.

 The creation of an organizing department, which had never before existed in the union, was one of the most crucial changes CORE instituted.
 The department was tasked with continued organizing alongside community groups and expanding the union’s work with community members.
 Through it, the CTU transformed itself from a service-model union — where the union’s primary purpose is to provide services for their members like representing them in grievances against school management — to a union where the staff’s principal task is facilitating the development of members so they can be at the helm of the union themselves and advance a broadly progressive agenda, in tandem with organized communities.